Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 Fate of the Animals is an apocalyptic vision that reflects Marc’s growing anxiety about the state of the world.
 The painting depicts a forest in violent disarray, with animals and trees fragmented in a chaotic, cataclysmic scene.
 This representation can be seen as a premonition of the destruction and suffering of World War I, which began shortly after the painting was completed.

 Marc was known for his symbolic use of color and his interest in portraying the emotional and spiritual life of animals.
 In this painting, the use of sharp colors and bold lines conveys a sense of urgency and turmoil.
-Marc assigns colors symbolic meanings—blue for masculinity and spirituality, yellow for feminine joy, and red for violence and war, which intertwine to narrate the tragic fate of the natural world.
+Marc assigns colors symbolic meanings—blue for masculinity and spirituality, yellow for feminine joy, and red for violence and war—which intertwine to narrate the tragic fate of the natural world.
 By portraying animals caught in a devastating storm of color and form, Marc comments on the broader existential threats posed by human conflict and environmental disregard.

 This shift is evident in his visual style and the sharp geometric shards, inspired by Cubism, that separate and isolate the animals represented in the picture.
 This new style replaced the more tranquil and communal imagery from Marc’s earlier painting.
-Fate of Animals is an example of this shift and likely Marc’s most famous painting.
+Fate of Animals is an example of this shift and is likely Marc’s most famous painting.

 did you know